Family Planning Benefit Program

 • You are a New York State resident;

-• You are a U. S. citizen*, national**, Native American, or have satisfactory immigration status;
+• You are a U. S. citizen*, national**, Native American, or lawfully present***;

-• You are not already enrolled in Medicaid or Family Health Plus.
+• You are not already enrolled in Medicaid.

 You may still be eligible for the FPBP if you are already covered by other health insurance (including Child Health Plus) but you wish to apply only for Family Planning Services coverage.
-You may choose to apply only for the Family Planning Benefit Program and not to apply for Medicaid/Family Health Plus/Child Health Plus comprehensive public health insurance coverage.
+You may choose to apply only for the Family Planning Benefit Program and not to apply for Medicaid/Child Health Plus comprehensive public health insurance coverage.

 Family Planning Services include: